devilking6105/HTH/doc/README.md

 HelpTheHomeless 0.14.0
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
+This is the official reference wallet for HTH digital currency and comprises the backbone of the HTH peer-to-peer network.
 You can [download HelpTheHomeless](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run HTH on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/dash-qt` (GUI) or
+- `bin/helpthehomeless-qt` (GUI) or
 - `bin/dashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run helpthehomeless-qt.exe.

 ### OS X

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag helpthehomeless-Qt to your applications folder, and then run helpthehomeless-Qt.

 ### Need Help?